 State should be in the Model ONLY ❌

 This is such a strict measure and no wonder @markdalgleish apologized for enforcing it in the distant past through a Lint rule.
-I am firmly convinced putting ALL state to central places and interacting with it only through controllers leads to bloated and hard to understand code; but even if you are convinced that most state should be centrally located, there is no even remotely good reason to put UI specific things in there too.
+I am firmly convinced putting ALL state to central places and interacting with it only through controllers leads to bloated, hard to understand and hard to change code.

 You can easily switch to different UI framework ❌

-If you use MVC and want to do a rewrite from React -> Angular, well first why on Earth would you do that, and second, Angular is built completely differently, uses it's own DI system, and its primitives like Signals or RxJS are completely different to React's.
-Such rewrite would ripple through all the parts of your MVC, even controllers.
+If you use MVC and want to do a rewrite, say, from React -> Angular, well first why on Earth would you do that, and second, Angular is so different from React that you'd probably have to do a large rewrite.
+Such a rewrite would ripple through all the parts of your MVC architecture, even wannabe framework-agnostic controllers.

 Is the touted case for an easy rewrite even valid?